carenaudo/Menipy/CODEXLOG.md

 **Task:** Review PLAN.md, mark completed tasks, and start the next task by implementing CSV export.

 **Summary:** Marked the "Calculate & Draw" buttons, "Save Annotated Image," and "Propose enhancements" items as completed in PLAN.md.
 Added a "Save CSV" button to `MainWindow` with a new `save_csv` method that exports parameters and metrics using pandas.
 Extended `MetricsPanel` with a `values` method, updated GUI tests, and added a new test for CSV export.
 All tests pass.

+## Entry 29 - Pin Dependency Versions

+**Task:** Edit requirements.txt to pin exact package versions and update setup.py to match.

+**Summary:** Pinned all dependencies in `requirements.txt` (numpy 1.24.0, scipy 1.10.0, etc.) and updated `setup.py` to require those same versions.
+Ensured the requirements file ends with a newline and verified all tests still pass.